 - ¼ cup soy sauce

-- Rinse the chicken and pat dry.
-Sprinkle with salt and pepper.
+Pat the chicken dry with paper towels and season with salt and pepper.
 Cut celery into 2” pieces and smash them with the flat side of knife.
 Peel garlic and smash it with the knife as well.

 - In a non-stick frying pan, heat olive oil on high heat and cook the chicken until browned.